Geisterhand/PatchMeUp/README.md

 Simple plugin to set a chance for Ability Patches.

-Required the Pixelmon Reforged Mod.
+Requires the Pixelmon Reforged Mod.